MattMcMullan/Timberborn-Mapper/README.md

 You can also just drag-n-drop heightmap image or spec file onto exectutable's icon or it's links.
 But can't set options directly this way.
 It will output **.timber** file into same place where inpiut file was taken.

+## Configuration files

+**Note**: Script is using tomllib for config format, so it will work only on python **3.11+** (Windows binary uses 3.11).

+If configuration is available script will try to write a template config into system-specific config dir.

+If file already exists it will try to read it.
+Command-line arguments should override config values when set.

 ## Getting heightmaps